On-Page SEO

 Check for duplicate content

-Checking for duplicate content is an important step in identifying thin content on your website.
+Checking for duplicate content is crucial when trying to identify and avoid thin content on your website.

-Duplicate content is content that appears on multiple web pages or websites, either in part or in full.
+Duplicate content refers to text that appears word-for-word on multiple web pages or sites.

-To check for duplicate content, you can use a plagiarism checker tool, such as Copyscape or Grammarly.
+To audit your site for duplicate content, use a plagiarism checker tool like Copyscape or Grammarly.

-These tools scan your content and compare it to other websites and online sources to identify any instances of duplicate content.
+These tools will scan all your website's content and compare it against other online sources to flag any instances where the text matches elsewhere on the internet.

 Engagement metrics